How to Open Old Microsoft Money Data Files in Newer Versions

-Finding Your Microsoft Money Data Files
+Finding Your Data Files

-Data files created and used by Microsoft Money are identified by the file extension ".mny" (depending on the settings of your computer, file extensions may not be visible, but they are present and you can still use the steps below to locate those files).
+Data files created and used by Microsoft Money are identified by the file extension ".mny" (depending on the settings of your computer, file extensions may not be visible, but they are present, and you can still use the steps below to locate those files).

-Microsoft Money saves data files by default in the My Documents folder on your Windows computer, unless you specifically changed the save location in your Microsoft Money settings.
+Microsoft Money saves data files by default in the My Documents folder on your Windows computer unless you specifically changed the save location in your Microsoft Money settings.

 If you are still having trouble locating your Microsoft Money data files, you can perform a Windows search for the data files by the .mny file name extension.
-For more details on searching for data files, especially if you have older version files, read "How to Find Your Microsoft Money Data File" first.

-Converting Original Microsoft Money Data Files
+Converting Original Data Files

 Once you locate your Microsoft Money data files, follow these steps to convert them: